-- Needs to be plugged with a computer or Cinitq pro Engine
+- Needs to be plugged into a computer or Cintiq Pro Engine

 Screen size – is a bigger screen better?

-Wacom Intuos starts with the Wacom Cintiq 13 with 13-inch screen followed by Cintiq Pros with 16, 24 as well as a 32-inch screen.
+Wacom sizes start with the Wacom Cintiq 13 with a 13-inch screen followed by Cintiq Pros with 16, 24 as well as a 32-inch screens.